 Azure Storage & Database Fundamentals

-This guide covers how data storage and databases work in Azure.
+This post covers how data storage and databases work in Azure: from storage accounts and access tiers to SQL vs NoSQL and when each service makes sense.
 If you haven't already, start with the Azure Platform Fundamentals overview first.

 Storage Account Fundamentals